In this article

 Annual fees

 Business credit cards often come with annual fees.
-The good news is that these costs are considered deductible as a legitimate business expense when filing your taxes.
+The good news is that these costs are considered legitimate deductible business expenses when filing your taxes.

 Employee card usage